sphinxv1337/Laravel-UPS-Api-mt/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to Pierre Tondereau at pierre@doers.fr.
+If you discover a security vulnerability within this package, please send an e-mail to Pierre Tondereau at me@pierre-tondereau.com.
 All security vulnerabilities will be promptly addressed.

 ## License